jamescooke/blog/content/1804-pysyncgateway.rst

   code remains responsible for managing its own tests conditions.

 * Synchronisation of Django's User object with Sync Gateway's User objects - Responsibility of API server.
-The library is naive to the application that is using it - in the same way that the `requests libary
+The library is oblivious to the application that is using it - in the same way that the `requests libary
-  <http://docs.python-requests.org/en/master/>`_ is naive to the fact that is
+  <http://docs.python-requests.org/en/master/>`_ is oblivious to the fact that is
   it being used by ``pysyncgateway`` to communicate with Sync Gateway.